herolava259/RecommendationSystem/data-engineering/curious/concepts.md

 ## Star Schema
-- is a schema design in data warehouse
+- is a schema design style in data warehouse
 - Include:
   - Fact Table, (info): in the middle
   - Dimension Tables (dim/description): in around